Azure DevOps / Team Foundation Server Support¶

-Power Pack adds support for using Review Board for code review when using Team Foundation Server 2013 for source code hosting.
+Power Pack adds support for using Review Board for code review when using Azure DevOps / Team Foundation Server (referred to as TFS in this documentation) for source code hosting.
 Power Pack supports both TFVC and Git repositories hosted via TFS.

 Adding a TFS repository is done using the same procedures as adding any other repository.
 See Repositories for the basic steps of adding and configuring a repository.